Ravi2712/Ten-Pin-Bowling/README.md

 ## Implementation of GameRules

-GameRules class is being made for implementation of Game rules.
+GameRules class is being made for implementation of typical Ten-Pin-Bowling Game-rules.
 Implementation of Gamerules Protocol provides the ability of getting score.<br/>
 So, Scoreboard implements the Game Rules Protocol.

 ```